 If you already have a business account on Instagram, you can automatically have access to Instagram Insights, which can show you when your audience is on Instagram, which of your posts are most popular, and your account’s impressions and reach.

 We highly recommend switching to a business account, as it provides more data and it is free!
+If you want to learn more about the Instagram business account, this article is for you.
 To the ones, who are worried about the reach of each post as business profiles, the Instagram algorithm does not “discriminate” business profiles as Facebook and LinkedIn do.

 How to understand Stories’ Metrics?